Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Bounds on the source terms of the Einstein equations

-Note that this inequality need to be improved in order to prove the third estimate of the Proposition, i.e. for the case $T=U=V=W=L$, but is sufficient for the first two estimates.
+Note that this inequality needs to be improved to obtain the third estimate of the Proposition, i.e. for the case $T=U=V=W=L$, but is sufficient for the first two estimates.
 Finally, applying again Proposition \ref{decaymetric} and Lemma \ref{lem_bounds_pqg}, we obtain

 This implies the last estimate of the Proposition and concludes the proof. \end{proof}

 Next we consider the Schwarzschild part $h^0$.

 \begin{prop} Let $I$ be a multi-index such that $|I| \leq N$ and $(\mu , \nu ) \in \llbracket 0,3 \rrbracket^2$.
 Then,